 Lisa Margan was born in Sydney but made her ‘green change’ to the Hunter Valley when she married winemaker Andrew Margan.
-Her background includes teaching (Bachelor Education/ Applied Science) before re-training as a chef under respected chef, Robert Molines at his iconic restaurant, The Cellar.
+Her background includes teaching (Bachelor Education/ Applied Science) before re-training as a chef under respected chef, Robert Molines (Bistro Molines, One Hat).

 In 1990, Lisa and Andrew set up home in Bordeaux, France: he, to make wine and she, to cook.
-Lisa worked as a private chef at wine house, Chateau de Sours and later at local restaurant Le St Martin lead by a michellin star chef.
-During these years, Lisa developed an appreciation for quality produce, technique and the unique appeal of dining in a premium wine region.
+It was here she developed an appreciation for quality produce, technique and the unique appeal of dining in a premium wine region.

-Upon returning to the Hunter, Lisa continued to develop her cooking skills as well as completed a Masters Degree in Science and nutrition, focusing on organic food production.
-This resulted in working within the public health sector (nutrition) until going on maternity leave with the third Margan child and ‘giving Andrew a hand’ with his newly launched wine brand, MARGAN.
-That was 1997 and she hasn’t made it out yet!
+Returning to the Hunter, Lisa continued to follow her passion for cooking as well as completed a Master’s Degree in Science and Nutrition, focusing on organic food production.
+This resulted in working within the public health sector (nutrition) until going on maternity leave with the third Margan child.

-Lisa’s background in organic food production and the ethos of the business ensure that Margan ‘treads lightly’ in terms of its carbon footprint.
-Margan is now fully accredited with the Green Table Program and Entwine Australia (benchmarked to International Standards ISO 14001 for ‘best practice’) and among the most certified wine production business’ nationally.
+Lisa’s background in organic food production and the ethos of the business ensure that Margan ‘treads lightly’ and its carbon footprint is minimal.
+Margan is now fully accredited with the Sustainable Winegrowing Australia (benchmarked to International Standards ISO 14001 for ‘best practice’) and among the most certified wine and food tourism businesses nationally.

 On a personal note, Lisa and Andrew have three children, now all at university studying winemaking, marketing and business respectively.